sayan1886/blockarraygroup/docs/README.md

 Our Ecosystem strives to cover these core competencies

-Compliance and Accountability
++ Compliance and Accountability
-Document Authentication and Management
++ Document Authentication and Management
-Data Forecasting, Insights and Analytics
++ Data Forecasting, Insights and Analytics

+which derives into our offerings:

+ChainProof
+Freight Relay
+Passports

 Our approach has been to offer clear use cases for blockchain applications.
 These are qualified by the following parameters